software-mansion/protostar/website/docs/tutorials/guides/testing.md

 ```python
 def reflect(self, value: Union[VmConstsReference, RelocatableValue, int]) -> Union[NamedTuple, RelocatableValue, int]:
 ```
-Converts Cairo object into Python `NamedTuple` (complex structure) or keeps it a simple type `RelocatableValue` (pointer) or `int` (felt).
+Lazily converts Cairo object into Python `NamedTuple` (complex structure) or keeps it a simple type `RelocatableValue` (pointer) or `int` (felt).
 It can be used to easily print and compare complex structures.
 ```cairo title="./test/example_test.cairo"
 %lang starknet